 Ensuring your Employment Rights If You’re Pregnant

 Ensuring your employment rights if you’re pregnant begins with you.
 First, know your rights.
 This is important.
-It ensures that when a violation occurs, employees are aware enough to take action to prevent reoccurance.
+It ensures that when a maternity leave law violation occurs, employees are aware enough to take action to prevent reoccurance.
 Also, understand the EEOC formal charge filing process.
 Having a lawyer by your side during this time can prove extremely beneficial.
 Last, but not least, uphold your rights through litigation.
 As a pregnant worker you deserve to be treated fairly according to the law and fight against pregnancy discrimination.